 The triangle itself is a visual reminder that the decisions you make to any of the constraints will have an impact on the others.
 You know that you always will need to manage the budget, schedule, and scope of every project you work on.
 But you can’t manage each of these in isolation because every decision you make has an effect on everything else.

-Following are a few steps that can help you to successfully make the triple constraint theory work for you.
+Here are a few steps that can help you to successfully implement the triple constraint theory.

 Step 1: Work with the client